mxahan/mxahan.github.io/_posts/2020-05-24-SomeTerms.md

 A hidden layer and visible layers: Restriction: no hidden-hidden or visible-visible connection.
 Hidden units are conditionally independent of the visible layers.
 Now the data expectation can be found by one sweep but the model expectation needs multiple iteration.
 Introduced reconstruction instead of the total model expectation for s_i*s_j.
 Learning by contrastive divergence.

 Related to markov random field, Gibbs sampling, conditional random fields.

+# RBM

+Key reminders: Introducing probabilities in Hopfield network to get boltzman machine.
+Now one hidden layer makes it RBM with some restriction like no input-output direct connection or hidden-hidden connection.
+One single layer NN.